1-800-571-4646

 Lenses

-Safety glasses feature polycarbonate lenses that protect against UV rays and meet ANSI Z87.1-2003 impact-resistant standards.
-In some cases, manufacturers will put eyewear lenses through additional testing to meet Military Vo ballistic standards.
-These tests can represent impact energy up to 7 times greater than that of ANSI and CSA standards.
+Safety glasses feature polycarbonate lenses that protect against UV rays and meet ANSI Z87+ impact resistance standards.
+In some cases, manufacturers will put eyewear lenses through additional testing to meet Military VO ballistic standards.
+These tests can represent impact energy up to 7 times greater than that of ANSI standards.

 A wide variety of lenses are available for protection indoors, outdoors, and in special environments.
 Reader safety glasses are also available and provide eye protection while enhancing vision for reading and detail work.